JustDevRyan/gerber_to_stl/README.md

 # Gerber to STL
-Simple python script for converting gerber files into a 3d printable solder stencil scad/stl file
+## Makes a 3D printable solder stencil by just uploading two gerber files!

 ~~This repository has both a CLI tool, and a web app available at https://solder-stencil.me.~~ Unfortunately the website no longer works so that is why i made this project a standalone windows application that starts a webserver which is.
 ## Installation